learning-zone/javascript-basics/README.md

 <br/>

-## Q. Explain arrays in JavaScript?
+## Q 7.1.
+Explain arrays in JavaScript?

 JavaScript array is an object that represents a collection of similar type of elements.
 It can holds values (of any type) not particularly in named properties/keys, but rather in numerically indexed positions.